lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SerializeSignatureValue and DeSerializeSignatureValue

-The serialization routine for the CompositeSignatureValue simply concatenates the fixed-length ML-DSA signature value with the signature value from the traditional algorithm, as defined below:
+The serialization routine for the CompositeSignatureValue simply concatenates the ML-DSA signature value with the signature value from the traditional algorithm, as defined below:

 ~~~